 Once you stand in front of the audience, the work is done and you get to enjoy the ride.

 Which absolutely does not mean I don’t get nervous when 200–800 eyeballs are pointed at me!
 My pulse goes up and my hands start shaking like anyone else’s.
-But I came to accept and kind of enjoy it which makes the symptoms taper off.
+But I came to accept and kind of enjoy the rush which makes the symptoms taper off.
 It’s like bungee jumping except the biggest risk is causing a viral video of you tripping over a cable or forgetting your own name.

 But, the day doesn’t start the moment you stand on the stage – there is still a last mile to go.
 And some of my last-minute routines are specifically intended to help me to cope with my flurry.

-Afterwards I make myself one of those disgusting hotel coffees and go through my talk one last time, fully dressed, in the quiet of my room.
+Afterward, I make myself one of those disgusting hotel coffees and go through my talk one last time, fully dressed, in the quiet of my room.

 I never skip the conference opening but I did skip the keynotes and hung around the green room until my talk.
 The closer my talk comes, the more I isolate myself (headphones + music all day, basically), the less caffeine I consume (less jitters), and the less I drink in general (a full bladder is not great when on stage).